Skip to content

 Note

-The modifications were made to add a caster offset to the wheel, similar to the offset found in office chair wheels.
-Our paper describes in more detail why this offset is important.
+The modifications add a caster offset to the wheel, similar to the offset found in office chair wheels.
+Our paper explains in more detail why this offset is important.

 Caster module Swerve module

-In our caster module, aside from 3 custom parts, all other components are directly reused from the swerve module kit, so the assembly process is very similar.
+In our caster module, aside from three custom parts, all other components are reused directly from the swerve module kit, so the assembly process is very similar.
 Therefore, we highly recommend performing a practice assembly of an unmodified swerve module first to familiarize yourself with the process and all the different parts:

-After familiarizing yourself with the assembly process, disassemble the swerve module before proceeding.
+After you have completed the practice assembly, please disassemble the swerve module before proceeding.

 Note

-There is no need to use threadlocker or carefully tighten screws for this practice assembly, as the swerve module will be disassembled.
-Additionally, you can skip the steps involving the encoder and encoder magnet for now.
+There is no need to use threadlocker or carefully tighten screws during the practice assembly, as the swerve module will be disassembled afterward.
+You can also skip any steps involving the encoder and encoder magnet for now.

 Note